 \section{Model Details}

+We use the released model (checkpoints) by the author of the baseline to conduct experiments if possible.
+Otherwise, we train the model by ourselves.

+The authors of GAD baseline method (\textit{i.e.}, Ty-test) reimplement Glow with PyTorch and release only one model checkpoint trained on CIFAR-10 \cite{nalisnick2019detecting}.
+We use their model for CIFAR-10 vs others.
+For other problems, we train the official Glow model \cite{glowopenai} by ourselves.
+For VAE, we train convolutional VAE and use sampled representation for all problems.
+Among baseline methods, only the authors of $L_{last}$ released their model checkpoints.
+We use their checkpoints to produce results on problems not evaluated in the original paper.

-We use both DeepMind and OpenAI's official implementations of Glow model.
-The model consists of three stages, each of which contains 32 coupling layers with width 512.
-After each stage, the latent variables are split into two parts, one half is treated as the final representations and another half is processed by the next stage.
-In our experiments, we use only the output of the last stage with shape (4,4,48) as representation.
-We use additive coupling layers for grayscale data sets and CelebA and use affine coupling layers for SVHN and CIFAR-10.
+The Glow model consists of three stages, each containing 32 coupling layers with width 512.
+After each stage, the latent variables are split into two parts.
+One half is treated as the final representations and another half is processed by the next stage.
+We use additive coupling layers for grayscale datasets and CelebA and use affine coupling layers for SVHN and CIFAR-10.
 We find no difference between these two coupling layers for OOD detection.
-All priors are standard Gaussian except for CIFAR-10, which has learned mean and diagonal covariance.
+All priors are standard Gaussian distribution except for CIFAR-10, which has learned mean and diagonal covariance.
 All models are trained using Adamax optimization method with a batch size of 64.
-The learning rate is increased from 0 up to 0.001 in the first 10 epochs and keeps invariable in remaining epochs.
-Flow-based models are very resource consuming.
-We train Glow on FashionMNIST/SVHN/CelebA32 for 130/390/2000 epochs respectively.
-For fairness, we use the checkpoint released by DeepMind \cite{glowdeepmind} for CIFAR-10.
-We have also conducted experiments using the checkpoints released by OpenAI \cite{glowopenai} for CIFAR-10 vs others.
+The learning rate is increased from 0 up to 0.001 in the first 10 epochs and keeps invariable in the remaining epochs.
+Flow-based models are resource consuming.
+We train Glow on FashionMNIST/SVHN/CelebA32 for 130/390/2000 epochs, respectively.
+The training curve of Glow on CelebA32 is shown in Figure \ref{fig:traing_curve}.
+We have also conducted experiments using the checkpoint released by OpenAI \cite{glowopenai} for CIFAR-10 vs others.
 The results are similar.

 For VAE, we use convolutional architecture in the encoder and decoder.
-The encoder consists three $4\times 4 \times 64$ convolution layers.
+The encoder consists of three $4\times 4 \times 64$ convolution layers.
 On top of convolutional layers, two dense layer heads output the mean $\bm{\mu}(\bm{x})$ and the standard variance $\bm{\sigma}(\bm{x})$ respectively.
-The decoder has the mirrored architecture as encoder.
+The decoder has the mirrored architecture as the encoder.
 All activations are LeakyReLU with $\alpha=0.3$.
-For FashionMNIST, SVHN, and CIFAR-10, we use 8-, 16- and 32-dimensional latent space respectively.
+For FashionMNIST, SVHN, and CIFAR-10, we use 8-, 16- and 32-dimensional latent space, respectively.
 Models are trained using Adam without dropout.
 The learning rate is $5\times 1^{-4}$ with no decay.